StrangeButUntrue/micropython-ri5/docs/library/mindstorms.rst

 -------
 .. class:: MSHub()

-    Appears to have no methods and no obvious function, except perhaps as a way to distinguish this module from `spike`.
+    The actual class appears to have no methods or functions of its own, but it seems to be a superclass of `_api.large_technic_hub.LargeTechnicHub` so inherits everything from there.

+    The API expects most access to the central Technic Hub and its functions to use an instance of this class.